Australia's primary focus needs to be on preventing future war crimes

 These predominantly involve a focus on legal and moral accountability individually, but also have collective deterrent value for the future.

-Second are actions under administrative law, such as discharges and resignations from the ADF and the voluntary surrender or revocation of honours and awards.
+Second are actions under administrative law, such as discharges and resignations from the ADF, and the voluntary surrender or revocation of honours and awards.

 These involve a mix of individual accountability and collective culture-change measures to deter and prevent future war crimes.